ionoid/mkiot/README.md

 * `phases`: Represents the different phases of a build.
 This is a required field must contain the `installs` phase and at least one of the `pre-builds`, `builds` or `post-builds` phases.

-    * `installs`: a list of different images to install to build the application.
-This should be used to only download images, use the ones from the cache and install packages for the build environment.
+    * `installs`: a list of different images to install tht are necessary to build and produce the application artifact.
+    * This should be used to only download images or use the ones from the cache to install packages.

         * `image`: required field in `installs` contains the base distribution name to use as a file system for the application.